Are you chronically ill?

 There’s never a good time to be sick.

-When “the” process stops working, when all “the” pills and doctors only make you feel worse, you are then diagnosed as “chronically ill.”
+When “the” process stops working, when “the” pills and doctors only make you feel worse, they throw up their hands and either prescribe you an antidepressant or diagnose you as “chronically ill.”
 If you are that sick patient, we can help.

 Now more than ever, everyone seems super busy, (…please don’t be too busy to finish reading this blog — it may be what you’ve been looking for…) overwhelmed and looking for ways to get healthy.
 My guess is that you’ve probably heard and seen a lot of doctors, a lot of opinions, and tried many things to get well.